Types Of Turquoise

 Kings Manassa Turquoise

-The Kings Manaas Turquoise mine is one of the oldest in Colorado sand one of the better known.
-Discovered by Southwestern Indians, turquoise was used by the Indians for personal adornment in religious ceremonies and in many of their rituals.
+The Kings Manassa Turquoise mine is one of the oldest in Colorado and one of the better known.
+Discovered by Southwestern Indians, turquoise was used for personal adornment in religious ceremonies and in many of their rituals.

 Read More